FreyaGuppy/MART341-WebDesign/assignment-09/readme.md

-This site is unfinished but showcases things such as -divs
+## This site is unfinished but showcases things such as:

--styling
--buttons
+- divs
+- styling
+- buttons
--linking to a specific part of a page
+- linking to a specific part of a page
--images
+- images
--imbedded media
+- imbedded media